 You can also learn how woodblock prints are produced, and play with several interactive touch-screen panels that illustrate various aspects of Hokusai's work.
 For example one display lets you choose different classic patterns to decorate the inner and outer layers of a woman's kimono, which instantly changes on screen as you touch different patterns.
 Other displays allow you to flip through the onscreen pages of entire illustrated books.

 There's a good level of English-language signage in the permanent section, although video programs tend to be in Japanese only.
 The museum shop offers the usual books and post cards as well as more unexpected souvenirs such as Hokusai-themed jigsaw puzzles and coasters, cookies, candies and sodas.

 The five-story museum is clad in aluminum, with glass-enclosed tunnel-like spaces on street level that allow you to walk under the building in a couple of different directions as you peer through the glass walls at the different ground-floor spaces.
-The building was designed by Pritzker Prize-winning architect Kazuyo Sejima and his firm SANAA, and was completed in November 2016.
+The building was designed by Pritzker Prize-winning architect Kazuyo Sejima and her firm SANAA, and was completed in November 2016.
 It is located conveniently close to the Tokyo-Edo Museum, and the two museums can be easily combined in one trip.

 This book will introduce you to more than twenty of Japan's favorite specialty foods that are less well known abroad, along with a guide to the best places in Tokyo to try them and expert tips on what to order.
 From our sister site Bento.com.